dorny/paths-filter/README.md

     # It's only used if action is triggered by a pull request event.
     # GitHub token from workflow context is used as default value.
     # If an empty string is provided, the action falls back to detect
     # changes using git commands.
+In that case, on pull request events
+    # the 'base' input overrides the pull request base - e.g. set
+    # base: ${{ github.event.before }} to detect changes since the last push.
     # Default: ${{ github.token }}
     token: ''